Emergency Ambulance Service (“EAS”) has been a respected leader in the delivery of Mobile Healthcare in the Southland for more than 45 years.

 911 Emergency Ambulance Services

-Emergency Ambulance Service (“EAS”) supports the cities of Brea, Placentia, and Yorba Linda, and unincorporated portions of Orange County as an exclusive 911 emergency ambulance transportation provider.
-We operate from three fully operational ambulance bases strategically located around the area.
+Emergency Ambulance Service (“EAS”) supports the cities of Brea, Placentia, Westminster, and Yorba Linda, and unincorporated areas of Orange County as an exclusive 9-1-1 Emergency Medical Services transportation provider.
+We operate from eight fully operational ambulance bases strategically located around the area.
 When seconds count and lives are on the line, the community can count on EAS.

 RESPONSE TIME COMPLIANCE

 Clinical evidence supports the concept that expeditious response is a key component of Quality Medical Care.

 EAS is required to monitor response time performance for Code 2 and Code 3 emergency calls in Exclusive Operating Areas (EOAs) managed by the County of Orange.
 We have daily reporting requirements that specify on time responses of 95% in both categories, with 14 minutes 59 seconds being the standard for Code 2 (or Urgent –No Red Lights and Siren) runs and 9 minutes 59 seconds being the standard for Code 3 (or Red Lights and Siren) responses.
 These indicators for response time performance are set by contract and are monitored using our Computer Assisted Dispatch (CAD) and FirstWatch systems daily, weekly, monthly and quarterly.

 The intent of the indicators is to ensure contract requirements are being consistently met and that the public is being adequately served.
 Information concerning our performance can be found posted here.